-The November 2017 release (also referred to as Release 1.4) will primarily contain Data and Communications Company (DCC) System changes.
-These changes will fall into two types:
+The November 2017 release (also referred to as Release 1.4) primarily contained Data and Communications Company (DCC) System changes.
+These changes fell into two types:

 - DCC Internal changes (for example Recovery Procure Changes and Anomaly Detection SMETS Objects Limits); and

 - resolution of SoS Variations (for example Use of EUI-64 (User) Identifiers and the provision of Self-Service Interface Reporting).

 In addition, the November 2017 release was supplemented by other internal DCC changes undertaken in accordance with the DCC Release Management Policy.
 Details on this release can be fold here.